solomonmcharo28/ChatterClient/README.md

 ChatterApp,
 This is the client for the ChatterApp, made in ReactJS, users can befriend each other and message each other securely. https://solo-chatappclient.herokuapp.com/
+Currently working on improving the state updates for functional components